rolod0x/rolod0x/docs/user-manual.md

 if `Allow access to file URLs` is enabled).
 Unfortunately this is a browser limitation which probably can't be bypassed.

+If it's not working on normal pages, then visit
+<chrome://extensions/shortcuts> and make sure that you have the hotkey
+set up correctly.

 ### Customizing the label display format

 See the `Display` section of the options page which explains this in